marcdlc-cs/marcdlc-cs.github.io/_pages/projects/iam/aaa.md

 ![](/assets/images/101netplus/aaa_radius/step2.png)

-After a few minutes the DHCP server assigns the IP address 192.168.50.4 to HQ-Laptop1 and IP address 192.168.50.2 to HQ-Laptop-2.
+From now, when user1 and user2 join the wireless network, they are authenticated through the RADIUS server.

 <br>

 ### 📄 Task 3: Activate email services and configure email user accounts

 Back in the wiring closet, I access the email server and navigate to the email configuration panel.
 I make sure that the SMTP and POP3 services are turned on.
-I setup the email domain to: mail.cyberhq.com.
-I then setup the following usernames and passwords:
+I set the email domain to: mail.cyberhq.com and configure the following usernames and passwords:

 - HQuser1:Cisco123!
 - HQuser2:Cisco123~